 Trinity Park and many Durham neighborhoods celebrate the lighting of Luminaria – paper lanterns – each winter, typically on the evening of the Sunday closest to the winter solstice.
 It is always stunning and special event!
-In 2022, we celebrated Luminaria Night on December 18.
-In 2023, we will celebrate once again.
-Stay tuned for the date!
-(Likely to be Sunday, December 17, 2023, but that has not been confirmed.)
+We’ll celebrate it on Sunday, December 15, 2024.

 Luminaria Background